 Wage and Hour Division Field Operations Handbook

-An understanding of the technicalities of FLSA and SCA
+An understanding of the technicalities of the Fair Labor Standards Act, Davis-Bacon Act, and the Service Contract Act

 Knowledge of how these laws apply to various employment scenarios